henrywinterbottom-wxdev/ufs_pyutils/INSTALL.md

 user@host:$ pip install --user ufs-pyutils
 ~~~

-The available unit-tests for the available APIs may be executed as
+The unit-tests for the available APIs may be executed as follows.
-follows.

 ~~~
 user@host:$ cd /path/to/ufs_pyutils